Relintai/pandemonium_engine_docs/tutorials/export/exporting_for_web.rst

 **capturing the cursor**.
 Instead, these actions have to occur as a response to a JavaScript input event.
 In Godot, this means entering full screen from within a pressed input event callback such as ``_input`` or ``_unhandled_input``.
-Querying the `class_Input` singleton is not sufficient, the relevant input event must currently be active.
+Querying the `Input` singleton is not sufficient, the relevant input event must currently be active.

 For the same reason, the full screen project setting doesn't work unless the